jensenloke/ai4i/README.md

 Learners will receive the ‘Foundations in AI’ certificate upon successful completion of all modules

 ##Loading my quiz answers notebook here as well as other associated projects within Makerspace
+Please do attempt them yourself and check back your results here!
+Cheers!